flows-network/github-pr-summary/README.md

 * [[bash] Support ARM architecture in the WasmEdge installer](https://github.com/WasmEdge/WasmEdge/pull/1084#issuecomment-1497830324)
 * [[C++] Add an eBPF plugin for WasmEdge](https://github.com/WasmEdge/WasmEdge/pull/2314#issuecomment-1497861516)

 > Still not convinced?
-See "potential problem 1" in [this bot review](https://github.com/second-state/wasmedge-quickjs/pull/82#issuecomment-1498299630), it identified an inefficient implementation of an algorithm.
+See "potential problems 1" in [this bot review](https://github.com/second-state/wasmedge-quickjs/pull/82#issuecomment-1498299630), it identified an inefficient Rust implementation of an algorithm. 🤯

 ## How it works